 Richard Halverson is the Associate Dean for Innovation, Outreach and Partnerships and Professor of Educational Leadership and Policy Analysis in the UW-Madison School of Education.
 His research aims to bring the research methods and practices of the Learning Sciences to the world of educational leadership and interactive media.
-Rich is the founder of the Comprehensive Assessment of Leadership for Learning project, and was a co-founder and co-director the Games + Learning + Society Research Center.
+Rich directs the Comprehensive Assessment of Leadership for Learning Equity-Centered Leadership project, and is the co-owner of Leadership for Learning LLC.
+He was a co-founder and co-director the Games + Learning + Society Research Center and founder of the Data-Driven Instructional System research project.
 He is a former high school teacher and administrator, and earned an MA in Philosophy and a PhD in the Learning Sciences from Northwestern University.
 He is co-author (with Allan Collins) of Rethinking Education in the Age of Technology: The Digital Revolution and Schooling in America and (with Carolyn Kelley) of Mapping Leadership: The Tasks that Matter for Improving Teaching and Learning in Schools.

 - PhD School of Education and Social Policy, Northwestern University, 2002